About Gladys Barker Grauer, 1923-2019

 Gallery Aferro as curatorial liaison for Gladys Barker Grauer

-Gallery Aferro is proud to work with Gladys Barker Grauer to help facilitate all research, purchases and exhibition services for Grauer’s art catalog.
+Gallery Aferro proudly serves as liaison for the estate of Gladys Barker Grauer to help facilitate all research, purchases and exhibition services for Grauer’s art catalog.
 For art collectors, curators, scholars, educators, students and enthusiasts, you can now inquire with the gallery staff about Grauer’s body of artworks, as well as access catalogued images and information about her extensive collection of paintings, prints, textiles, and sculptures we now steward.
 More than five decades of artwork are held at the gallery, ranging from striking early prints dating from her radicalization in Chicago ca. 1940s to recent double-sided textile masterworks made in 2017.

 All images provided by Colleen Gutwein.
 Gutwein is a digital and analog photographer from the Northeast United States.
 She works predominantly in documentary and portraiture styles.
 Her days are currently filled working on The Newark Artists Photo Documentary Project.
 This multi-year endeavor documents established and emerging visual artists in the City of Newark, creating an archive of their contribution to the dynamic arts and cultural scene that has defined Newark’s artistic community for the past century.